 These points are important because they help in normalizing the change management process for those people associated with the project or the organization that is skeptical and wants everything to remain the same.

-These 7 R’s of change management checklist consists of 7 simple questions.
-These questions are as follows.
+These 7 R’s of management of change checklist consist of 7 simple questions.

 Let’s discuss all of these questions in detail.